divvun/giellakbd-android/app/src/main/jniLibs/README.md

-This directory needs libhfstospell.so files which are build during build process
+This directory needs libpahkat_client.so which are currently added with git lfs, this will later be migrated and added during the build process